 Atlanta, GA 30326

-The course fee in previous years had been $1,250 and parking, lunch, and snacks were provided.
-Since this year the workshop is virtual the fee will be $1,100.
-The fee is due in full by credit card here or check made payable to Georgia State University no later than August 31, 2020 and sent to:
+The program fee is $1,250, which includes the course, parking, lunch, and snacks.
+The fee is due in full by credit card or check made payable to Georgia State University no later than August 31, 2022.

 If paying by check, please remit payment to: